pipecat-ai/aws-deepgram-workshop/README.md

 If you're new to Pipecat, start with the `basic` bot.
 It features a straightforward "cascading" pipeline, using Deepgram's speech-to-text, LLM inference with Claude on AWS Bedrock, and Deepgram's text-to-speech service.

 The `advanced` bot has a parallel pipeline that's running a [Strands agent](https://strandsagents.com/latest/), which can do more in-depth thinking and reasoning.
 The main LLM pipeline uses function calling to delegate certain questions to the Strands agent.
+The Strands agent function handlers are hard-coded to try and get more consistent behavior.
+Try asking it "What's the weather at the Golden Gate Bridge?" to ensure that it needs to 'think' about a response.

 ### 5. Run the agent